 He further suggests that the seeker should “deliberately … move away from our own language” and “go backward to the babblings of a baby”.28 Pugh admits that such babblings may not initially be Spirit-inspired, but if the seeker “continues in the state of spiritual suspension and yielding” to the place when he comes to “a psychic zero,” he will be filled with the Spirit.29 According to Pugh, this “cannot fail”.30 So much for the Lordship of the Holy Spirit in the life of the Believer!Yet even in trinitarian circles, where people would be expected to know better, most “tongues” are a psychological phenomenon which anyone, even a nonChristian, can learn to do, provided he or she becomes sufficiently disinhibited.
 There are also demonic counterfeits of “tongues” or “languages”, which occur less often.
 It is a sad fact that some demonic counterfeits are actually authentic languages, whereas most Pentecostal “tongues” are no more than gibberish.

 A person brought up in the Oneness tradition, which is blatant and utterly unapologetic about such psychological manipulation, yet still calling both his forbears and himself “Spirit-filled”, clearly accepts all such manifestations as true products of the Holy Spirit.
 But unless such a person repents of all counterfeits which he has experienced or accepted, he will remain undiscerning in such matters.
 His discernment will always be compromised until he stands in clear judgment against past false experiences.

 This article is copyrighted to Mr Mike Taylor.
-No reproductions are permitted.
-Applications for use elsewhere will be refused.
+He has requested that NO reproductions be permitted; therefore applications for use elsewhere will be refused.
 If you want people to read this article from your own site, please provide a link (only) to the first part of the series.